 The Ultimate Guide to the Best Free Things to Do in and Near Charleston, South Carolina

-So get ready to catch a ride on Charleston’s free trolley service to scope-out the best free attractions in Charleston.
-The Charleston tourism industry is a $3.58 billion business as of 2012, but you don’t have to spend all of your money when you visit Charleston.
+Get ready to catch a ride on Charleston’s free trolley service to scope-out the best free attractions in Charleston.
+The Charleston tourism industry is a $12.8 billion business as of 2022, but you don’t have to spend all of your money when you visit.

 Read on to learn of all 60 of the best free things to do in Charleston, SC, many of which are top activities in Charleston!
 And if you’re still wondering what to do in Charleston when you’re done reading, be sure to read our list of the absolute best things to do in Charleston, South Carolina.

 The Best (ie: Cheapest) Time to Visit Charleston?

 That’s obviously when other tourists don’t want to be here: winter months, January and February.
 Though the hottest months of the year can have a few deals.
 There are more than a few options for the best time to visit Charleston, SC.

 30 of the Best Free Things to Do in the Charleston Historic District

 First off, no list of free things to do in any locale would be complete without an extensive list of things to do without a car.
 One of the best things about downtown historic Charleston, South Carolina is how walkable the city is.
 Many a visitor to Charleston has had a fantastic time without a car, and more than a few locals get along just fine without one as well.
 Walking outside around the Charleston historic district is a free and very pleasurable thing to do in and of itself: the gorgeous architecture and pleasant weather most of the year makes for glorious walks around the peninsula to see some of the best Charleston tourist attractions.
 And the abundance of paid opportunities certainly adds to the ambience: Charleston is well known its many casual restaurants and shopping.